JackSzwergold/Cheat-Sheets/content/Git - Creating and Managing Branches.md

 Template: index
 ---

-## Git - Creating and Managing Branches

-By Jack Szwergold

 ### Create a development branch & push that to the origin.

 While most git repositories are set to the `master` branch to begin with, that’s not generally where you want to do your work.
 It’s best to create a separate/new branch to do work in and merge that to `master` when the work is done/tested.